 The amount will vary according to the hours worked, hourly rate, and commission earned.

-• Computer employees working on a salary basis with a weekly pay of no less than $844
+- Computer employees working on an hourly basis with an hourly pay of no less than $27.63

-It is important to note that “blue-collar” workers, including police officers, firefighters, paramedics, rescue workers, and similar community workers, are not exempt from the overtime rule.
+It is important to note that “blue-collar” workers, including police officers, firefighters, paramedics, rescue workers, and similar community workers are categorized as non-exempt workers and thus qualify for overtime pay.

 Statute of Limitations For Unpaid Overtime Claims in Alabama

-According to Alabama overtime laws, employers can be held liable for any unpaid overtime wages for two years from the date the wages were earned.
+Employers in Alabama can be held liable for any unpaid overtime wages for two years from the date the wages were earned, according to Alabama overtime laws.

 However, for willful overtime violations by an employer, the statute of limitations can increase to 3 years.